 - Butter optional

-- Scrape puree back into the dutch oven and add remaining chicken stock and bay leaf.
+- Add remaining chicken stock and bay leaf.
 Bring to a boil, then simmer for 10-15 minutes.

-- While the soup is simmering, prepare your grilled cheese.
-You can make this healthier by toasting the sandwich in a toaster oven without butter instead of pan frying it.
+- While the soup is simmering, prepare your grilled cheese using a frying pan and buttering your bread.
+Or make this healthier by toasting the sandwich in a toaster oven without butter instead of pan frying it.

-- Finally, still the half and half (or sour cream) into the soup just before serving.
-Garnish with bacon bits.
+- Stir half and half (or sour cream) into the soup just before serving.
+Garnish with bacon bits and cubes of smoked Gouda.